hicked/SYSC4001_A1/README.md

 3. Allocate memory (Process control)

 System calls are related to interupts because they can create a software interrupt, known as a "trap" or "exception".
-The system call provides an interrupt vector, which passes control to a system-call service routine.
+The system call provides an interrupt vector, which the CPU then uses to find the system call service routine and execute it.
 The system call also sets the CPU state to kernel mode, by setting the mode bit accordingly.
 The kernel identifies which system call was invoked, then executes it, and finally gives control back to the program.
-This process of using a software interrupt, providing an interrupt vector, changing the mode bit, and executing a service routine uses the same hardware as interrupts to execute a system call.
+This process of using a software interrupt, providing an interrupt vector, checking the vector table, and executing a service routine uses the same hardware as interrupts to execute a system call.
+This is different from hardware interrupts, which are triggered by hardware such as input and output devices, instead of from user software.

 c) [0.1 marks] In class, we showed a simple pseudocode of an output driver for a printer.
 This driver